-Before you land a job, you might spend hours learning a particular set of skills to thrive in that industry and role.
-Once you start your first day, however, your learning should be far from over.
-Upskilling is when you learn new skills on the job.
+Before you apply for a job, you might spend hours learning a particular set of skills to thrive in that industry and role.
+Then you land your dream job — that’s great! — but learning and expanding your skill set isn’t over.
+In order not only to grow in your role, but to stay in it, you’ll need to upskill.
+Upskilling is when you learn new skills on the job that build upon your current skill set.
 It can be a powerful tool for your professional growth, job satisfaction, income, and career prospects.

-In this guide, we’ll walk through why upskilling is so important and how you can start upskilling.
-We’ll cover:
+In this guide, we’ll walk through why upskilling is so important, especially in 2024, and give you tangible tips on how you can start upskilling right away.

 Upskilling vs. Reskilling

 What’s the difference between upskilling and reskilling?
 While both areas are about learning new skills, they differ in what you’re learning new skills for.

 Upskilling is about learning new skills to be better at your current job and in your current career path.
 Reskilling is when you learn new skills for a different job or function.